miyakeilin/puzzle-path/README.md

 ## By Miya Keilin, Liam Chung, Mackie Zhou, and Stefan Morgan

-### A puzzle game involving mirrored movement, portals, and topology.
+### A fun puzzle game involving mirrored movement, portals, and topology.